-The Department of Education now offers three student loan repayment plans that are based on your income, family size, and student loan balance: Income-Contingent, Income-Based, and Pay As You Earn.
-Below, we offer an overview of each, including the factors you should consider when deciding if one of these plans is right for you.
+The U.S. Department of Education offers four student loan repayment plans that are based on your income, family size, and student loan balance: Revised Pay As You Earn, Pay As You Earn, Income-Based, and Income-Contingent.
+Below is an overview of each, including the factors you should consider when deciding if one of these plans is right for you.